karavokyrismichail/NLP---Language_Technology_Project/README.md

 # NLP --- Language_Technology_Project

-Project for Language Technology Course of the Department of Computer Engineering & Informatics.
+Project for the Language Technology Course of the [Department of Computer Engineering & Informatics](https://www.ceid.upatras.gr/en).

 ## Description